decatur/formchen/README.md

 # JavaScript Api

-Please see the source code of the demos or [form-chen TypeScript Definitions](formchen/formchen.d.ts) for the public JavaScript Api.
+Please see the source code of the demos or [formchen TypeScript Definitions](formchen/formchen.d.ts) for the public JavaScript Api.

 # Contribute